p1x3l101-10/gtnh-2-packwiz/README.md

 Contributions are welcome, but I don't expect this to really take off...

 You can view the list of needed dependancies to build in the [`CMakeLists.txt`](./CMakeLists.txt), or a nicer formatted version [here](./DEPENDANCIES.md)

+# NOTE
+I use nix as a development tool.
+Because of that, a lot of the tooling in this repo is written with the assumption that nix is installed.
+The program itself and the compilation is not.
+Just most of the dev tooling.